George Springer: Personal life

 Springer's grandfather, George, emigrated from Panama at age 17 and pitched for four years at Teachers College of Connecticut, now known as Central Connecticut State University.
+His Panamanian-born grandfather was of Saint Lucian and Barbadian descent.

 Springer's father, George Jr., competed in the 1976 Little League World Series and played college football for the UConn Huskies.
 Springer's mother, Laura, from Utuado, Puerto Rico, competed as a top-level gymnast.
-Springer has two sisters, Nicole and Lena, both of whom played softball in college.
+George Jr. started his own law firm.
+He and his wife, Laura, are very active in volunteering for Little League Baseball, and were named Little League Parents of the Year in 2016.
+George Jr. and Laura have three children: George III, Nicole and Lena.
+Both Nicole and Lena played softball in college.

-As a child, Springer attended New Britain Rock Cats games and his favorite baseball player was Torii Hunter, with whom he played catch at eight years old.
+As a child, Springer attended New Britain Rock Cats games.
+His favorite baseball player was Torii Hunter, with whom he played catch at eight years old.
 He also grew up a die-hard Boston Red Sox fan.

 Springer has a stutter.
 He said that it was only after his promotion to the major leagues that he began to accept himself and develop new techniques to help him talk.
-He performs charity work as a spokesperson for the Stuttering Association for the Young, and hosts an annual bowling benefit in Houston.
+He began to perform charity work as a spokesperson for the Stuttering Association for the Young (SAY) while in Houston, which included hosting an annual bowling benefit among other things.
+He has continued his work for SAY north of the border since joining the Blue Jays.
 Springer has participated in a baseball clinic hosted by Matt Barnes at the Newtown, Connecticut, Youth Academy for elementary school students in the aftermath of the Sandy Hook Elementary School shooting.
+Writer Jesse Sanchez wrote an article for MLB.com about Springer helping Sanchez's son, Mateo Sanchez, with the boy's own stutter.

 On January 20, 2018, Springer married Charlise Castro, who played softball for the Albany Great Danes at the University at Albany.
-They have a son (George Chelston Springer IV).
+They have two children.
+A son, George Chelston Springer IV, was born in February 2021.
+Their second child was born in July 2023.

+On April 23, 2019, Springer used a homophobic slur against the game's umpire, Ángel Hernández, during a seven-game homestand that included a three-game set against the Minnesota Twins.

 In March 2020, Springer donated $100,000 to Minute Maid Park employees during the COVID-19 pandemic.

+Springer is left handed; playing baseball and golf are the only things he does right handed.
+He first picked up a baseball as a young child with his right hand, and stuck with it.